RikDuijm/trail-running/README.md

 The objective is threefold:
 1. Generate sales
 1. Generate traffic to the larger store.
 1. Ensure that users regularly check the website.
-That should increase the amount of visits to the community and the attention for the editorial part and the events calendar - while these other sections in turn should increase the attention to the online store.
+That should increase the amount of visits to the community and the attention for the editorial part and the events calendar on the website - while these other sections in turn should increase the attention to the online store.

 **2. Online community**\